 4.Will he make a covenant with you?
 Will you take him for a servant forever?

-5.Will you play with him as with a bird, and tie him up for your little girls?
+5.Will you play with him as with a bird, and put him on a leash for your little girls?

-6.Will partners feast on him[18] and divide him among the merchants?
+6.Will traders bargain for him and divide him among the merchants?

-7.Will you fill his hide with spears and his head with a fish spear?
+7.Can you fill his hide with harpoons or pierce his head with a fish spear?

 8.Lay your hands upon him!
 You will remember the battle and not do that again.

-9.Behold, hope of him will prove to be a lie.
-Will he not be hurled out of His sight?
+9.Behold, his hope will prove to be a lie.
+Yea, will he not be hurled out of His sight?

-10.None is so cruel that he would stir him up.
+10.None is so fierce that he would stir him up.
 Who, then, can stand before him?

-11.Who has preceded me, that I should repay him?
-Everything that is under heaven is mine.
+11.(Who preceded me, that I should repay him?
+Everything that is under heaven is mine.)

-12.I will not be silent about his members, and very powerful speech, and grace of his form.
+12.I will not be silent about his members, and mighty speech, and the grace of his form.

-13.Who can remove his outer garment?
+13.Who can open the face of his garment?
 Who would go within his two jaws?

 14.Who can open the doors of his face, ringed with his terrifying teeth?